Welcome to Francis Marion University!

 Be sure to wear comfortable shoes as you will be walking to different areas on campus throughout your orientation.

 Please print and complete the overnight participant form when you arrive to Orientation.
+You may turn in this form prior to Orientation by emailing it to firstname.lastname@example.org or mailing it in to the below address.

 Should my parents come with me to Orientation?